tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the web servers (10.0.0.4 and 10.0.0.6).
 We have installed the following Beats on these machines:
-- **_Filebeat_** - Allows for collection of log events (ie, failed login attempts, messages, warnings, errors) or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
+- **__Filebeat__** - Allows for collection of log events (ie, failed login attempts, messages, warnings, errors) or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
--**_Metricbeat_* - Collects metrics and statistics from the operating system (such as CPU load, memory data, network flow, etc. and ships them to the output that you specify, such as Elasticsearch or Logstash
+- **__Metricbeat__** - Collects metrics and statistics from the operating system (such as CPU load, memory data, network flow, etc. and ships them to the output that you specify, such as Elasticsearch or Logstash

 ### Using the Playbook